INTP Compatibility: Romantic Relationships, Love, and Dating

 INTP Love and Romance

 Often INTPs are perceived as cold, unfeeling, or emotionally unavailable, which leads to the false notion that an INTP has no capacity for love.
 In reality, INTPs have deep emotions and treasure their meaningful relationships.
-However, this personality type does not have a great deal of skill in handling their own feelings, much less the feelings of others.
+However, this personality type does not have much skill in handling their feelings, much less the feelings of others.

-INTPs do not read emotions well, and because of this, their partners tend to feel that their emotional needs go unmet, or worse, do not matter.
-While an INTP wants their partner to experience contentment, they tend to focus on logical paths to this.
+INTPs do not read emotions well; their partners tend to feel that their emotional needs go unmet or, worse, do not matter.
+While INTP wants their partner to experience contentment, they focus on logical paths.

 INTPs are not likely to make sweeping romantic gestures to profess their devotion.
 They are far more likely to carve out time for their partner, which is their way of expressing love.